Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \paragraph{Noise in models with conformists and anti-conformists.} The possibility for spontaneous opinion change was also studied in $q$-voter models with conformist and anti-conformist behavior \textcite{nyczka_phase_2012}.
 Two-state and multistate $q$-voter models with quenched and annealed noise were studied and compared in \cite{jedrzejewski_pair_2022, nowak_discontinuous_2021}.
 Quenched disorder here indicates that a fixed subset of agents shows independent behavior, whereas annealed randomness indicates a situation in which all agents can undergo spontaneous opinion change with a non-zero rate.
 Quenched disorder was found to exclude discontinuous transitions when there are two opinion states.
 In the multistate model discontinuous phase transitions are possible even for quenched disorder.
 A particularly interesting case is the $q$-voter model with annealed independence \cite{nyczka_phase_2012}, which is equivalent to the non-linear noisy voter model \cite{peralta_analytical_2018}.
-In such a model there is tricritical point at $q=5$: the phase transition is continuous for $q<5$ and discontinuous for $q>5$.
+In such a model, there is a tricritical point at $q=5$: the phase transition is continuous for $q<5$ and discontinuous for $q>5$.
 Such a model was studied on a complete graph \cite{nyczka_phase_2012}, random graphs \cite{jedrzejewski_pair_2017,jedrzejewski_pair_2022}, and multiplex networks \cite{gradowski_pair_2020}.
 In the latter two cases, the pair approximation and computer simulations were used to analyze the model.
+For the $q$-voter model with independence on scale-free networks, the ratio between critical exponents has been evaluated using finite-size scaling methods.
+For example, for $q = 2$ and an average degree of $10$, the following values have been obtained: $\beta/\bar{\nu} = 0.157$ and $1/\bar{\nu} = 0.314$.
+Thus, the model belongs to a different universality class than the Ising model \cite{jedrzejewski_pair_2017}.